canonical/mysql-operator/docs/how-to/refresh/refresh-single-cluster.md

 If you are refreshing multiple clusters, make sure to refresh the standby clusters first.
 See [](/how-to/refresh/refresh-multi-cluster) for more information.

-Use the [`juju refresh`](https://juju.is/docs/juju/juju-refresh) command to trigger the charm upgrade process.
+Use the [`juju refresh`](https://juju.is/docs/juju/juju-refresh) command to trigger the charm refresh process.

 Example with channel selection: